Do try out this awesome creamy butter prawns recipe! It is a Malaysian recipe for prawns in a creamy curry leaf and butter sauce…

 Delicious Malaysian butter prawns!

 - 24 prawns (fresh or frozen and thawed)

 - 1 cup evaporated milk (240 ml)

 - 1 tsp caster sugar or palm sugar

 - frying oil

-- Remove the heads if still attached (you can also make a delicious soup with them).
-Slice the spine because you need to remove the black vein.
+1) Let the prawns thaw if you use frozen ones for this recipe.
+Remove the heads if still attached (put them aside for later, you can make a delicious soup with them).
+Slice the spine open because you need to remove the black vein.
 Don't peel the prawns!
 Rinse them, then let them drain on kitchen paper.
 Add the prawns and cornstarch to a bowl.

-Stir until the prawns are coated evenly.
+2) Stir until the prawns are coated evenly.
 Pour some frying oil in a heavy skillet or wok.
 Place it over high heat until piping hot.
 Then add the prawns.
-Quickly stir fry them for 3 minutes until pink and a little crunchy on the outside but still raw inside.
+Quickly stir fry them for 3 minutes until pink and a little crunchy on the outside.